Happy Dhuleti 2022 I Festival of Colors Holi I Dahan, Date

-The festival of colours teaches humanity and how to cross caste and religion.
+The festival of colors holi teaches humanity and how to cross caste and religion.
 It’s a festival where you forget about your old grudges and meet others with great warmth and spirit.

 The festival begins with lighting a bonfire on Holi Christmas Eve also known as Holika Dahan.
-The next day different organic bright colour powder or the dry colours used in Holi is known as abirs & Gulaal.
+The next day different eco friendly and organic holi bright colour powder or the dry colours used in Holi is known as Abirs & Gulaal.

 Children and adults leave the house and smear (a greasy or sticky substance) them in light shades.
 People pour colourful water, and children play with pichkari (a type of gun toy to spray watercolour from inside) and water balloons.